CounterCultureLabs/dumpscribe/README.md

 * Add support for deleting files from the pen (need to reverse-engineer)
 * Get rid of compile warnings related to xmlChar vs. char

+# Bugs and limitations

+* If two smartpens are connected at once, dumpscribe will segfault.

 # License and Copyright

-dumpscribe and convert_and_organize.py is based on, and contains code from, the following projects:
+This project is based on, and contains code from, the following projects:

 * [libsmartpen](https://github.com/srwalter/libsmartpen)
 * [LibreScribe](https://github.com/dylanmtaylor/LibreScribe)

-dumpscribe-browser contains some code from [phoenix](https://github.com/pfraze/phoenix).
-For copyright and license info see the file browser/COPYING.

 ## License

-dumpscribe and convert_and_organize.py (and its dependencies included in this repository) are licensed under GPLv2.
+This project is licensed under GPLv2.
 For more info see the COPYING file.

-dumpscribe-browser is licensed under the license in

 ## Copyright